riyabisht18/Bike_Analytics_Project/EDA/README.md

 Top customers mostly come from France, and the Mountain Bike is the best-selling product.

 Next Steps
-The analysis will be extended by examining Year-over-Year sales trends to understand growth patterns over time and performing Customer Segmentation to identify distinct groups based on buying behavior and demographics.
+The analysis will be extended by examining Year-over-Year sales trends to understand growth patterns over time and performing Customer Segmentation to identify distinct groups based on buying behavior and